 The list of thief abilities is different, namely, more favourable for the players.

-Encumbrance is in pounds instead of coins, which avoids the old debates about how much a coin *really* weighs.
+Encumbrance is in pounds instead of coins, which avoids the old debates about how much a coin *really* weighs. (and yet, BFRPG changes the coin weight between 3rd and 4th edition, from 10 coins a pound to 20 coins a pound, doubling the amount of gold loot you can carry.)

-It also ties carrying capacity to strength, which has the disadvantage that it is much more granular than in OD&D and B/X, where the carrying capacity is in both cases independent from individual strength, but has the advantage of satisfying players who feel that it is weird to see a 4 STR weakling shoulder the same load a 16 STR crossfit master lifts.
+It also ties carrying capacity to strength, which has the disadvantage that it is much more granular than in OD&D and B/X, where the carrying capacity is in both cases independent from individual strength,

 Etc.

-And the OSR is all about messing with the rules and homebrewing ideas.
+Thing is, the OSR is all about messing with the rules and homebrewing ideas.
 Even the inventors of D&D went right ahead and changed the dying rules in their own games, so such tweaks and little changes fit right in.

 XP for Gold vs. Kills vs. Milestones

 Old School play generally rewarded characters for stealing old treasure from monster-infested ruins.
 How you did that was your own affair.
-Trick the monsters, kill them, ally with them, that is all the same if it gets the result you want and need: Gold, sweet gold.
+Trick the monsters, kill them, ally with them, that is all the same if it gets the result you want and need: Gold, sweet, sweet gold.

 Since that alone can be a bit harsh if you do many things but don’t find a lot of valuables in the wilderness, there is usually a small side tally of experience for surviving dangerous encounters.

 That is the old school way, and no, it is not perfect, because collecting XP is basically the objective of the game, and if you only get meaningful XP for gold, then you are practically forced to seek and take gold.
-Which can feel a bit limiting if a game leads you into a situation where you have interesting moral choices and want to save a village from starvation or sickness, and none of that is rewarded if the GM does not find a convincing way to let you find gold on the way for some reason.
+Which can feel a bit limiting if a game leads you into a situation where you have interesting moral choices and want to save a village from starvation or sickness, and none of that is rewarded if the GM does not find a convincing way to let you find gold on the way for some contrived reason.

 Individual Fight vs Group Fight